AuraIV/FoodByCulture/README.md

 This is specifically for Houston & Boston

 Compare Cities
-Pick two cities, and you will be able to integraph with two graphs after clicking the arrow.
+Pick two cities, and you will be able to interact with the two graphs like previously after clicking the arrow.

 Maps:
 Houston & Boston's top 40 restaurants.